-Taiwan and the U.S. held the third Taiwan-U.S. Economic Prosperity Partnership Dialogue in November 2022 and signed the first agreement under Taiwan-U.S. Initiative on 21st-Century Trade in June 2023.
-Taiwan also signed economic cooperation agreements with Paraguay, the Kingdom of Eswatini and Belize in 2017, 2018 and 2020, respectively.
-These agreements are aimed at strengthening economic, investment, technological and trade ties while enhancing friendship with the three countries.
+Source: Directorate-General of Budget, Accounting and Statistics Taiwan signed economic cooperation agreements with Paraguay, Eswatini, the Marshall Islands and Belize in 2017, 2018, 2019 and 2020, respectively.
+These agreements are aimed at strengthening economic, investment, technological and trade ties while enhancing friendship with these countries.
+Taiwan and the US signed the first agreement under the Taiwan-US Initiative on 21st-Century Trade in June 2023.
+The two countries also enhanced supply chain cooperation and energy transition through the Taiwan-US Economic Prosperity Partnership Dialogue and the Taiwan-US Technology Trade and Investment Collaboration.
+On Feb.
+22, 2024, the two countries signed an MOU on international development cooperation, which advanced Taiwan's collaboration with the US International Development Finance Corporation on private sector investment opportunities.
+Development Approaches In 2016, the Taiwan government launched a new industrial development policy to expedite transformation and upgrades.

-Development Approaches

-In 2016, the Taiwan government launched a new industrial development policy to expedite transformation and upgrades.
 This policy was the Five Plus Two Industrial Innovation Plan and became the key factor in driving industrial growth in next-generation smart machinery, Asian Silicon Valley, biotech & pharmaceuticals, green energy, national defense, new agriculture and circular economy.

-In 2020, building on previous policies, six core strategic industries were identified to link the Investing in Taiwan's Three Major Plans of 2019.
-These were: information and digital, cybersecurity, precision health, national defense and strategy, green and renewable energy, and strategic stockpile industries.
+In 2020, building on previous policies, six core strategic industries were identified to link Investing in Taiwan's Three Major Plans of 2019.
+These were the information and digital, cybersecurity, precision health, national defense and strategy, green and renewable energy, and strategic stockpile industries.
 These will enhance Taiwan's overall industrial development and create a better investment environment for sector transformation and upgrades.

-The government is also promoting the Forwardlooking Infrastructure Development Program to meet national infrastructure needs over the next 30 years.
-This program contains eight major elements: railway development, digital infrastructure, aquatic environments, food safety, green energy, urban-rural

-Trade and Investment Profile (2022)

-Total trade volume: US\$907.4 billion
+The government is also promoting the Forward-looking Infrastructure Development Program to meet national infrastructure needs over the next 30 years.
+This program contains eight major elements: railway development, digital infrastructure, aquatic environments, food safety, green energy, urban-rural development, boosting birthrates and childcare facilities, and nurturing talent and employment.
+Trade and Investment Profile (2023) Total trade volume: US\$783.9 billion

-Exports: US\$479.4 billion
+Exports: US\$432.4 billion

-Imports: US\$428 billion
+Imports: US\$351.4 billion

-Trade balance: US\$51.4 billion surplus
+Trade balance: US\$81 billion surplus

-Top export destinations:
+Top export destinations (as % of total export):

+Top import sources (as % of total import):

-Foreign exchange reserves: US\$554.9 billion (As of December 2022)
+Foreign exchange reserves: US\$570.6 billion

+(As of December 2023)

-Registered inward investment: US\$13.3 billion
+Registered outward investment: US\$23.57 billion

+• Top five destinations

-Top five sources
+Registered inward investment: US\$11.2 billion • Top five sources